-In the heart of the San Carlos Apache tribal lands of Arizona, just a few miles east of Globe, Arizona, is one of the richest and perhaps the largest source of green gem peridot in the world.
-The gem is a rich green to the yellow-green color found in xenoliths of basaltic lava.
+One of the richest and largest sources of peridot in the world is located in the heart of the San Carlos Apache tribal lands of Arizona, just a few miles east of Globe, Arizona.
+August's birthstone, peridot is a rich green to the yellow-green color found in xenoliths of basaltic lava.

 Pure forsterite is magnesium silicate, and fayalite is an iron silicate, but they rarely occur in pure form.
 This state is because magnesium and iron are present in varying amounts in both species.
 Whichever of these two elements dominates in a mineral determines if it is forsterite with magnesium exceeding iron or fayalite, the iron-rich species.

 Olivine is the name assigned to this series, and if the mineral is gemmy, its identity is peridot.
 In the early days, the gem was known as topazos as it looks like yellow topaz.
 Another name for peridot is chrysolite, which means gold stone.
 No matter which name is applied, the stone’s color is always some green shade, which is influenced by traces of chromium or nickel.
 Peridot is one of the few gems found in only one color.
 True, peridot can range from bright yellow-green and low in iron to brownish-green and high in iron, so olivine is always green.

 Historically, the finest peridot gems were mined by the Egyptians on an Island in the Red Sea.
 In those early days, the green gems were easily mistaken for emeralds.